 Le Cordon Bleu New Zealand is located in the center of Wellington city.
-While we do not operate an accommodation placement service we are able to recommend a range of options close to the school, and are happy to provide advice if required.
+While we do not operate an accommodation placement service we are able to recommend a range of options close to the school and are happy to provide advice if required.

-All New Zealand students and international students who are over the age of 18 have the option of securing accommodation before they arrive, or booking into short term accommodation for one or two weeks while they get settled, and then making a decision about where they would like to live.
+All New Zealand students and international students who are over the age of 18 have the option of securing accommodation before they arrive or booking into short-term accommodation for one or two weeks while they get settled, and then making a decision about where they would like to live.

-The benefit of moving into short term accommodation first is that it gives students the opportunity to inspect facilities before making a long term commitment.
-However, students who would like the security of having their long term accommodation sorted out in advance may prefer to secure a place prior to arrival.
+The benefit of moving into short-term accommodation first is that it gives students the opportunity to inspect facilities before making a long-term commitment.
+However, students who would like the security of having their long-term accommodation sorted out in advance may prefer to secure a place prior to arrival.

 Below is a description of some of the accommodation types and approximate rates.
 While standards will vary, all of the accommodation options outlined in this document have been assessed by Le Cordon Bleu New Zealand as being of an acceptable standard.

-Short Term Accomodation:
+Short Term Accommodation:

 For short-term stays, students may wish to use backpacker or budget hotel accommodation.
-This is a great option for those who are unsure about where they would like to live, and allows students to have a look at a range of options before making a long term commitment.
-Prices start at approximately $30/night for a bed in a secure dormitory to approximately $140/night (minimum 7 days) for serviced studio apartment.
+This is a great option for those who are unsure about where they would like to live and allows students to have a look at a range of options before making a long-term commitment.
+Prices start at approximately $30/night for a bed in a secure dormitory to approximately $140/night (minimum 7 days) for a serviced studio apartment.
 However, bear in mind that budget hotels and backpackers inns are for those who are more socially active and outgoing as you will be living in a mix with other young professionals and students.
 If you value your quiet time, this may not be a good fit.

 Student Hostel - Medium to Long Stay

 Hostel living is a very convenient accommodation option as it allows students to live close to the campus in a warm and comfortable environment.
-The following table has a list of accommodation providers that provide single rooms with shared facilities, all within easy walking distance of the school.
+The following table has a list of accommodation providers that provide single rooms with shared facilities, all within an easy walking distance of the school.
 Hostel rooms are usually (but not always) furnished with a bed, desk and wardrobe, with communal spaces for cooking and relaxing with other students.
 Hostel living is a great way to meet other students and a good option for those who want to be located close to the school and the vibrant dining and entertainment district in Wellington.
-However, bear in mind that student hostel living are for those who are more socially active and outgoing as you will be living in a mix with other university students.
+However, bear in mind that student hostel living is for those who are more socially active and outgoing as you will be living in a mix with other university students.
 If you value your quiet time, this may not be a good fit.

-Student Apartments - Medium to Long Stay
+Student Accommodation/Apartments - Medium to Long Stay

-There are many studio, one, two and three bedroom apartments close to the school.
+There are many studios, one, two and three bedroom apartments close to the school.
 All have their own kitchen and bathroom facilities.
 The level of comfort is very high.
 Apartments can be furnished or unfurnished.
 Prices start around $300 per week for a studio or one bedroom apartment.
 The cost of one room in two to three bedroom apartments starts at around $250 per week.